Flood Watch issued for La Garita Mountains Above 10000 Ft by NWS - NewsBreak

 Flood Watch issued for Chaves County Plains, Chuska Mountains by NWS

 Effective: 2022-08-19 08:01:00 MDT Expires: 2022-08-19 09:00:00 MDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Chaves County Plains; Chuska Mountains; East Slopes Sangre de Cristo Mountains; Eastern Lincoln County; Jemez Mountains; Lower Rio Grande Valley; San Agustin Plains and Adjacent Lowlands; San Francisco River Valley; South Central Highlands; South Central Mountains; Southwest Chaves County; Southwest Mountains; Upper Tularosa Valley; West Central Mountains; West Central Plateau FLOOD WATCH REMAINS IN EFFECT FROM NOON MDT TODAY THROUGH SATURDAY EVENING * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of central, north central, northwest, southeast, and west central New Mexico, including the following areas, in central New Mexico, Eastern Lincoln County, Lower Rio Grande Valley, San Agustin Plains and Adjacent Lowlands, South Central Highlands, South Central Mountains and Upper Tularosa Valley.
-In north central New Mexico, East Slopes Sangre de Cristo Mountains and Jemez Mountains.
-In northwest New Mexico, Chuska Mountains.
-In southeast New Mexico, Chaves County Plains and Southwest Chaves County.
-In west central New Mexico, San Francisco River Valley, Southwest Mountains, West Central Mountains and West Central Plateau. * WHEN...From Noon MDT today through Saturday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - Showers and thunderstorms today will transition into a long duration rainfall event with embedded thunderstorms Saturday.
-Widespread amounts of 2 to 4 inches are likely, especially across the southern high terrain and southeast plains of NM. - http://www.weather.gov/safety/flood
+Target Area: Central Highlands; Curry County; De Baca County; Eastern San Miguel County; Espanola Valley; Estancia Valley; Far Northeast Highlands; Glorieta Mesa Including Glorieta Pass; Guadalupe County; Harding County; Middle Rio Grande Valley, Albuquerque Metro Area; Northeast Highlands; Quay County; Roosevelt County; Sandia, Manzano Mountains Including Edgewood; Santa Fe Metro Area; Southern Sangre de Cristo Mountains; West Central Highlands FLOOD WATCH NOW IN EFFECT FROM SATURDAY MORNING THROUGH SATURDAY EVENING * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of central, east central, north central, northeast, and west central New Mexico, including the following areas, in central New Mexico, Central Highlands, Estancia Valley, Middle Rio Grande Valley including the Albuquerque Metro Area and Sandia and Manzano Mountains including Edgewood.
+In east central New Mexico, Curry County, De Baca County, Guadalupe County, Quay County and Roosevelt County.
+In north central New Mexico, Espanola Valley, Glorieta Mesa Including Glorieta Pass, Santa Fe Metro Area and Southern Sangre de Cristo Mountains.
+In northeast New Mexico, Eastern San Miguel County, Far Northeast Highlands, Harding County and Northeast Highlands.
+In west central New Mexico, West Central Highlands. * WHEN...From Saturday morning through Saturday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - A long duration rainfall event with embedded thunderstorms is expected Saturday when widespread amounts of 1 to 2 inches are likely, especially across parts of eastern NM where locally up to 3 inches is possible. - http://www.weather.gov/safety/flood

 Comments / 0